eburdon/Seng371-SoftwareEvolutionClassProject/M1_ComplexityLanguage/M1_README.md

 * 2.0 WEB SCRAPERS: DOWNLOADS and DOCUMENTATION

-This first trend graph is from scraper 1, where we parsed the every Python version's download page for their release date and download size, then plotten them against eachother.
+This first trend graph is from scraper 1, where we parsed the every Python version's download page for their release date and download size, then plotted them against eachother.

 ![Graph 1](./1_ActualSource/Images/TrendGraph_PythonVersionSize.png)